rage/java-programming/data/week4/1-arrays.md

 </sample-output>

 When you initialize an array with a block, the length of the array is precisely the number of the values specified in the block.
-The values of the block are assigned to the array in the order, eg. the first value is assigned to index 0, the second value to index 1 etc.
+The values of the block are assigned to the array in the order, e.g., the first value is assigned to index 0, the second value to index 1 etc.

 ```java
 // index           0   1    2    3   4   5     6     7